 Determining What Was Required?

 Each project has the same types of pages as listed in the project Table of Contents (index) below.
 On the “Your Assignment” and “Complete Your Assignment” pages you can find the Project Checklist.

 The project checklist provides a road map for the activities required to be completed.
 Reviewing the checklist provides us with all the steps needed for each project.

 The checklist on the project appeared after I had completed the “Assess Your Skills – After,” assessment.
-When the Congratulations! page appeared, I knew that I had successfully recorded the project completion and the checkmark should appear above the monitor in front of the project description that I had worked.
-For most projects, members should not complete the after assessment until they have delivered a speech.
+When the Congratulations! page appeared, I knew that I had successfully recorded the project completion and the checkmark should appear above the monitor in front of the project description that I had worked on.
+For most projects, members should not complete the after-assessment until they have delivered a speech.